Photo: Shaun Montero on Unsplash

 “When Mom and Dad were alive, they never turned anybody away,” she says.
 When they died, they left the cabin to Carolyn and her three siblings.
-But last summer, Barr found herself uninvited when all the other family members went to the cabin.
+But one summer, Barr found herself uninvited when all the other family members went to the cabin.
 She believes she was excluded in part because she can’t afford to contribute financially as much as her siblings do.

 “I told my sister how broken-hearted I was,” Barr says.

-Barr has decided to pitch in more on maintenance to try to make up for her inability to share all the bills.
+Barr decided to pitch in more on maintenance to try to make up for her inability to share all the bills.
 Several other families interviewed for this story work out money problems in the same way, assigning the person with the smallest monetary contribution other tasks – maintenance, scheduling, accounting.

 Others take a tougher stance.
 Passing his Northern Minnesota cabin to four children, the Rev. Ken Lister added a provision in his trust that gives a family member a five-year grace period if he’s not chipping in.
 This is to cover unforeseen hardships the partner might encounter.